ide-workshop/ide-workshop.github.io/index.md

 The information about the paper template and the relevant ACM/IEEE policies can be found on the [main ICSE page with submission information](https://conf.researchr.org/track/icse-2025/icse-2025-research-track#submission-process).
-Submissions must conform to the [IEEE conference proceedings template](https://www.ieee.org/conferences/publishing/templates.html), specified in the IEEE Conference Proceedings Formatting Guidelines.
+Submissions must conform to the [IEEE conference proceedings template](https://www.ieee.org/conferences/publishing/templates.html), specified in the IEEE Conference Proceedings Formatting Guidelines
+(title in 24pt font and full text in 10pt type, LaTEX users must use `\documentclass[10pt,conference]{IEEEtran}` without including the `compsoc` or `compsocconf` option).

 The IDE workshop employs the **single-blind** review process, _i.e._, you do not need to conceal your identity.
 The workshop accepts short research papers (5 pages + 1 page for references) and shorter position papers (1-2 pages + 1 page for references).
+Purchases of additional pages in the proceedings are not allowed.

 Papers must be submitted electronically via by the defined deadline (see important dates below) on **EasyChair**: [https://easychair.org/my/conference?conf=ide2025](https://easychair.org/my/conference?conf=ide2025).
+If your paper is accepted, the list of authors cannot be changed but mistakes in the author names can be fixed.
+Titles can be changed with the approval of the program chairs.
 At least one author of each accepted paper should register for the workshop and present the paper in the workshop.
 If you have any questions, do not hesitate to contact the proceedings chair for any inquiries (see contacts below).

-The official publication date of the workshop proceedings is the date the proceedings are made available by IEEE.
+The official publication date is the date the proceedings are made available in the ACM or IEEE Digital Libraries.
 This date may be up to two weeks prior to the first day of ICSE 2025.
 The official publication date affects the deadline for any patent filings related to published work.

 ### Important dates